WesH0use/AWS_Developer_Notes/Refactoring.md

 **To enable this, we need to provide API Gateway with a mapping template** to translate the data from the backend format like so:

 ![Screen Shot 2021-08-23 at 2 19 40 PM](https://user-images.githubusercontent.com/44325167/130445834-9917ea46-4cdb-4676-a5cb-b8e78a187a7d.png)

+## A developer is configuring an Amazon API Gateway as a front door to expose backend business logic.
+To keep the solution cost-effective, the developer has opted for HTTP APIs.
+Which of the following services are not available as an HTTP API via Amazon API Gateway?

+AWS Identity and Access Management (IAM)<br>
+AWS Lambda<br>
+AWS Application Firewall (AWS WAF)<br>
+AWS Cognito<br>

+**AWS Web Application Firewall (AWS WAF)**

+Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.

+API Gateway REST APIs: A collection of HTTP resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
+You can deploy this collection in one or more stages.
+Typically, API resources are organized in a resource tree according to the application logic.
+Each API resource can expose one or more API methods that have unique HTTP verbs supported by API Gateway.

+API Gateway HTTP API: A collection of routes and methods that are integrated with backend HTTP endpoints or Lambda functions.
+You can deploy this collection in one or more stages.
+Each route can expose one or more API methods that have unique HTTP verbs supported by API Gateway.

+AWS Lambda, AWS Identity and Access Management (IAM) and Amazon Cognito services are all available as HTTP APIs.
+AWS Web Application Firewall (AWS WAF) however, is only available in REST APIs.

 ## Dead letter queue (SQS)